marsctx/Azure-ELK-Deployment/README.md

 ### Filebeat

+- Filebeat Installation Playbook

 Filebeat is used to collect and transfer specific log files to the ELK engine.
 The configuration file can be changed to harvest various log files and tailored to a user defined application.

-In this instance, Filebeat is used to collect Apache error logs but can be used to monitor system and wifi logs as well.
+The modules enabled in the Filebeat configuration .yml file enable logs to be imported from the DVWA web servers to Elasticsearch.

 ### Metricbeat